yrangana/Strategy_Pattern_Calculator/README.md

-# Strategy_Pattern_Calculator
+# Strategy Pattern Calculator
-Python implementation of a command line calculator using strategy design pattern
+Python implementation of a command line calculator using the strategy design pattern